 While professional liability insurance covers work errors and accusations of negligence, it does not offer complete protection.
 Accidents and injuries can happen in any fitness studio.
 Other policies to consider include:

 General liability insurance: This policy covers expenses related to customer injuries and property damage.
 It also covers advertising injuries, such as an accusation of slander from a competing business.

-Workers’ compensation insurance: Required in almost every state for sports and fitness businesses that have employees, workers’ comp can cover medical costs and lost wages for work-related injuries.
+Workers’ compensation insurance: Workers' comp is required in almost every state for sports and fitness businesses that have employees.
+It covers medical costs and partial lost wages for work-related injuries.